pnvphuong/pnvphuong.github.io/_posts/2017-05-09-TensorFlow-Raspberry_Pi.markdown

 cd ../../../../..
 ```

 Build the library and example with extra optimization flags to give you code that will run faster on RPi 2, 3 (yay).
-Need to upgrade gcc to [4.8.3](https://community.thinger.io/t/starting-with-the-raspberry-pi/36) first!
 ```
 make -f tensorflow/contrib/makefile/Makefile HOST_OS=PI TARGET=PI \
 OPTFLAGS="-Os -mfpu=neon-vfpv4 -funsafe-math-optimizations -ftree-vectorize" CXX=g++-4.8